Connect Windows audio apps together, routing audio signals between them!

 Comprehensive user manual

-VAC user manual is included in the free trial package available on the download page.
-It contains many details useful for a better understanding of the product and using it correctly.
+It user manual is included in the free trial package available on the download page.
+It contains many details useful for a better understanding of the product and for using it correctly.
 You don't have to install the trial version to open and read the user manual.
 Just download the ZIP archive, open it to see the contents, and double-click on the file named "vac" marked by the question mark icon (the "chm" extension).

 Features and Highlights

-• Windows 11, 10, 8.1, 8, 7, Vista, and XP platforms (32-bit and 64-bit).
+• Windows 11, 10, 8.1, 8, 7 (32-bit and 64-bit).

-• Up to 256 Virtual Cables, allowing to transfer up to 256 independent audio signals at the same time.
+• Up to 256 Virtual Cables, allowing to transfer of up to 256 independent audio signals at the same time.

-• Almost any of fixed point PCM audio formats (1000..384000 samples per second, 8..32 bits per sample, 1..32 channels).
+• Almost any of the fixed-point PCM audio formats (1000..384000 samples per second, 8..32 bits per sample, 1..32 channels).

 • PCM format conversion (sampling rate, bits per sample, number of channels).

 • RT Audio (WaveRT) protocol support with notification events, packet mode, clock, and position registers.
-Clock registers are bound to Virtual Cables so all streams in each cable are coherent.
+Clock registers are bound to Virtual Cables, so all streams in each cable are coherent.

 • An unlimited number of Kernel Streaming clients.
 You can share each Virtual Cable between any number of KS-aware audio applications or ASIO wrappers.